-5.1 Recognition of Facial Expressions in Neutral Context
+5.1.
+Recognition of facial expressions in neutral context

+5.1.1.
+Accuracy

-5.1.1 Accuracy.
-Accurate responses were defined as those in which the faces were assigned to their respective intended emotion categories1 (Ekman and Friesen, 1976).
-Recognition of the three different isolated facial expressions (anger, disgust, and sadness) was compared between LG and the controls in a 2 (Group: LG vs. Control) × 3 (Expression: disgust, anger and sadness) mixed ANOVA (Figure 3).
-LG performed worse than controls (Mean 33.3% vs. 69.4%) at recognizing the facial expressions, F (1,6) = 5.58; MSe =615.8, p < 0.056, and, as indicated by the absence of Group x Expression interaction F (2, 12) < 1.0, this deficiency was similar across the different types of expressions.
-A significant effect of Expression category, F(2, 12) = 5.9; MSe = 180.1, p < 0.05, indicated that some facial expressions were less recognizable than others, a finding which is in accordance with previous work using similar face sets2.
+Accurate responses were defined as those in which the faces were assigned to their respective intended emotion categories (Ekman and Friesen, 1976).
+Recognition of the three different isolated facial expressions (anger, disgust, and sadness) was compared between LG and the controls in a 2 (Group: LG vs Control) \times 3 (Expression: disgust, anger and sadness) mixed ANOVA (Fig. 3).
+LG performed worse than controls (Mean 33.3% vs 69.4%) at recognizing the facial expressions, F(1, 6) = 5.58, MSe = 615.8, p < .056, and, as indicated by the absence of Group \times Expression interaction F(2, 12) < 1.0, this deficiency was similar across the different types of expressions.
+A significant effect of Expression category, F(2, 12) = 5.9, MSe = 180.1, p < .05, indicated that some facial expressions were less recognizable than others, a finding which is in accordance with previous work using similar face sets.
+2

+5.1.2.
+Reaction time

-5.1.2 Reaction time.
-A face expression × group repeated ANOVA for the RT's did not yield any significant main effects or interaction, all p > .1.
-The mean RT's for each expression by group are summarized in Table 1.
+A face expression \times group repeated ANOVA for the RT's did not yield any significant main effects or interaction, all p's > .1.